Prostitution in Canada: History

 On March 26, 2012, the Ontario Court of Appeal struck down part of two provisions, subject to appeal, and the declaration is not in effect.
 An appeal was lodged with the Supreme Court of Canada on April 25, 2012, including an extension of the stay in effect.
 Lawyers for the respondents pointed out that the last minute appeal left them little time to respond.

 Legal status

-The activities related to sex work that are prohibited by law include operating a premises (sexual services establishment or brothel) where such activities take place, being found in such an establishment, procuring for such purposes, and communicating such services (soliciting) in a public place, making it difficult to engage in prostitution without breaking any law.
+The activities related to sex work that are prohibited by law include operating a premises (sexual services establishment or brothel) where such activities take place, being found in such an establishment, procuring for such purposes, and communicating such services (soliciting) in a public place.
+This made it difficult to engage in prostitution without breaking any law.
 Automobiles are considered public spaces if they can be seen.
 On the other hand, working as an independent sex worker and private communication for such purposes (telephone, internet, e-mail, etc.) is legal.
 This ambivalence can cause confusion, leading one judge to refer to the laws as 'Alice-in-Wonderland', and the Chief Justice of the Supreme Court to call the situation "bizarre":